Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

 In another study which was later popularized by the article "To Fall In Love With Anyone, Do This," psychologists paired up strangers and asked them to ask personal questions of each other.
 That speaks volumes to the level of intimacy that partners can create when they practice communicating with a greater degree of closeness.

-Relationship bloggers should always be aware that their partner may not accept the spirit in which a piece was written.
+Relationship bloggers should always be aware that their partners may not accept the spirit in which a piece was written.
 While this may be an outlier, your partner's feelings are still valid, and it's important to acknowledge that.

 Couples therapy may be helpful when a blog post causes a little tension or the feeling that something is a little "off."
 Even when things are going well, you can incorporate your blog writings into your couples therapy sessions to help you be vulnerable and open up about the deeper issues with the relationship.
 Counseling sessions by a licensed counselor through Regain offer a safe space where both of you can explore your relationship with each other and the impact of a relationship blog on your relationship.

 Just as blogging is an online phenomenon, so, too, is online therapy.
-This has become a popular way for people to work through relationship issues with their partner.
+This has become a popular way for people to work through relationship issues with their partners.
 There's no need to leave home to work with a therapist—and scheduling is typically a breeze.
 You may even figure out things in therapy that create ideas for future blog posts.

 Tips for drawing healthy blogging boundaries